A classification of $\mathbb Q$-valued linear functionals on $\overline{\mathbb Q}^\times$ modulo units

 To prove \eqref{Consistent}, we let $E/F$ be an extension of number fields and assume that $L$ is a number field containing both $E$ and $K$.
 As in the proof of Lemma \ref{KGaloisInvariant}, we shall assume that $t$ always runs over places of $E$.
 If $u$ is a place of $F$ then our definition of $c$ yields

 Again applying the definition of $c$, the interior summation is equal to $c(E,t)$ and consistency follows immediately.

-Finally, to prove \eqref{Unique}, we assume that $c':\mathcal J\to \rat$ is a $K$-Galois-invariant consistent map such that $c'(K,v) = d_K(v)$ for all non-Archimedean places $v$ of $K$.
+Finally, to prove \eqref{Unique}, we assume that $c':\mathcal J\to \rat$ is a $K$-Galois invariant consistent map such that $c'(K,v) = d_K(v)$ for all non-Archimedean places $v$ of $K$.
 Suppose that $F$ is a number field and $L$ is a number field containing both $K$ and $F$.
 For each place $u$ of $F$, definitions \eqref{dDef} and \eqref{cDef} yield